Getting dizzy and lightheaded is always scary, but especially if it happens after a run or other workout.

-But when you stop suddenly, it quickly decreases the blood flow although the blood vessels stay expanded for a little while longer.
+But when you stop suddenly, blood flow quickly drops off, although the blood vessels stay expanded.
 This can decrease your blood pressure, which leads to dizziness.

-Although lightheadedness can be caused by more serious complications like a heart condition, if you don’t think that you’ve been working out or running particularly hard, you’re likely dealing with one of the causes below.
+Lightheadedness can be caused by more serious complications like a heart condition.
+But if you don’t think that you’ve been working out or running particularly hard, you’re likely dealing with one of the causes below.

 If you’re not taking in the oxygen that you need because you’re not breathing properly, then you might experience dizziness.
 You need more oxygen when you’re exercising, which is why your heart rate goes up.
 It’s also why you need to breathe deeply and more often.

-If you are only doing shallow breaths or breathing at a slower rate, then you won’t be getting the oxygen that you need, and you’ll become dizzy, which indicates that the brain needs more oxygen.
+If you are only doing shallow breaths or breathing at a slower rate, you won’t get the oxygen you need.
+Dizziness, which indicates that the brain needs more oxygen, can be a result.

 Dehydration has a variety of symptoms, and dizziness is one of them.
-As runners, it’s especially important to make sure that we’re getting the hydration that we need because we are losing water when we run.
+As runners, it’s especially important to make sure that we’re getting the hydration we need.
+That includes replacing fluids lost to sweat.

-It’s more common for dehydration to occur in children and older adults and in the summer rather than in the winter.
+It’s more common for dehydration to occur in children and older adults.
+It happens more often in the summer rather than in the winter.
 However, anyone can get dehydrated.
 If you’re thirsty, then you’re dehydrated.

-Not only is dehydration unsafe but it also affects a runner’s performance substantially so it’s important to make sure that you get the hydration that you need.
+Not only is dehydration unsafe, but it also affects a runner’s performance substantially.
+It’s important to make sure that you get the hydration that you need.

 Low Blood Sugar

-If you’re someone who is prone to have low blood sugar or if you tend to run right after you get up in the morning, you might experience dizziness due to low blood sugar.
+If you’re someone who is prone to having low blood sugar, or if you tend to run right after you get up in the morning, you might experience dizziness due to low blood sugar.
 This occurs when your levels of glucose (sugar), which the body uses more during running, are very low.

 If you haven’t eaten very much or it’s a morning run, then you’re probably dizzy because your blood sugar is low.